ubccpsc/310/docs/26w1/project/autotest.md

 - **Proficient** [85--94] Submission implements support for basic and complex functionality.
 - **Extending** [95--100] Submission implements most or all requirements and is functional and robust.

-You can interpret the reported bucket as an indication of your progress (and the minimum grade your submission received).
+You can interpret the reported bucket as an indication of your progress.
 Your actual score will be reported separately after the deadline.

 ## Adding unit tests